-[E.g., if B has a declaration Real x, this declaration must also be present in A. If A has a declaration Real y, this declaration must not be present in B.] $\Box$
+[E.g., if B has a declaration Real x, this declaration must also be present in A. If A has a declaration Real y, this declaration may be present in B.] \Box

 If A is a subtype of B, then B is said to be a supertype of A.